Black Friday: Can We Ethically Participate in a Consumer Holiday?

 • Shop small businesses

-• Not support unethical brands with a history of worker exploitation
+• Not support unethical brands with a history of worker or land exploitation

 • Buy less